 School Reconstruction in Nepal

-D2N’s school reconstruction initiative consists of rebuilding 11 schools in the villages of Dipsung, Sungdel and Rakha which were completely destroyed by the 2015 earthquake.
-Given the facts that the Nepalese government is overwhelmed by the destruction caused by the earthquake and these villages are remote and marginalized, it is highly unlikely that these schools would or could be rebuilt by the government and local communities without outside help.
+D2N’s school reconstruction initiative consisted of rebuilding 11 earthquake-safe schools (approximately 1200 students) in the villages of Dipsung, Sungdel, Rakha and Bakachol which were completely destroyed by the 2015 earthquake.
+Given the fact that the Nepalese government was overwhelmed by the destruction caused by the earthquake and these villages are remote and marginalized, it is highly unlikely that these schools would or could have been rebuilt by the government and local communities without outside help.

-Immediately below you will find photos of the current reconstruction.
-Further below you will find information on each of the completed schools
+Immediately below you will find photos taken during the rebuilding of our last four; all schools were completed in June 2018.
+Further below you will find information on each of the other seven completed schools.

 Kalika Secondary School, Bakachol

 Kalika Secondary School is D2N's largest school: grades 1-10, 244 students, 14 teachers, a preschool, a science lab, a library, an office, and one room for extracurricular activities.
 D2N built five classrooms with the local community providing 20% of cost and buying the land.
 The school opened in 2017; the ribbon- cutting ceremony took place in December 2017.

 Back to School - Khotang

 The government is currently building one block of classrooms; D2N funded the construction of four more classrooms; these classrooms were completed in July 2017.
 Classes 1-5 are attended by only 40 students.
 Although it may seem like a large expense to build a school serving such a small number of students, some students walk up to 5 HOURS round trip each day to school (plus chores at home and homework).
 The remote nature of these communities precludes consolidation of schools/students.